W2nYu/Asssignrmnt-2-Covid-19/README.md

 - CSS extenstion (Font awesome, for icons)

 #Credits
-- Credits to [https://www.vaccine.gov.sg/locations-vcs] MOH, [https://coronavirus.jhu.edu/about/how-to-use-our-data] John Hopkins University, [https://www.who.int/] WHO, [https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/Moderna.html#:~:text=The%20Moderna%20COVID%2D19%20vaccine%20also%20contains%20a%20harmless%20piece,COVID%2D19%20in%20the%20future.]
-CDC
+- Credits to [MOH] (https://www.vaccine.gov.sg/locations-vcs), [John Hopkins University] (https://coronavirus.jhu.edu/about/how-to-use-our-data), [WHO](https://www.who.int/), [CDC](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/Moderna.html#:~:text=The%20Moderna%20COVID%2D19%20vaccine%20also%20contains%20a%20harmless%20piece,COVID%2D19%20in%20the%20future.)

 # Acknowledgement
 - We would like to acknowledge Mr Suresh our ID lecturer for this module for teaching and helping us along the way.